GiovanniBaccichet/DNCS-HTTP3/README.md

 ```

 Where the tag `-p` is used to map port 80 of the container to port 8080 of the host running said Docker image.
-For the purpose fo this project, we need to slightly modify the instance of NGINX, for enabling HTTP/2 and HTTP/3 + QUIC.
+In order to create specific containers for TPC, HTTP/2 and HTTP/3 we just modified the configuration path in the command above.
+All the different config files are in the `confs` folder.

 ### Network configuration 🌍